yaoyuanyou/INST767-Bigdata-Infrastructure/README.md

 ## Analysis
 For analysis, a seperate analysis for each sector was conducted and then 4 sample business questions were formulated comparing all the sectors and the data was queried using SQL in BigQuery to get the desired data

-Question 1 Which stock in each section has the highest and lowest trading volume last months?
-Question 2 What are the top stock from each sector based on the past 30 days?

 <img width="796" alt="image" src="https://github.com/garg1998/INST-767-Bigdata-project/assets/48328700/aec4ab7e-4d4d-4ca5-b906-ab33789ac737">